DIY: Knit Your Own Hogwarts House Scarf

 Original illustration from the UK edition of Harry Potter and the Philosopher’s Stone.

-In the first two movies, the scarf is a simple color block scarf that appears to be inspired by the scarf Harry is wearing on the original UK cover of Harry Potter and the Philosopher’s Stone (Sorcerer’s Stone in the US).
+In the first two movies, the Hogwarts House Scarf is a simple color block scarf that appears to be inspired by the scarf Harry is wearing on the original UK cover of Harry Potter and the Philosopher’s Stone (Sorcerer’s Stone in the US).
 Hogwarts house colored uniforms are an invention of the movies, with no specific color scheme or aesthetic mentioned in the books other than plain work robes in black, a black pointed hat, and a black winter robe with silver fastenings.

 In the latter Harry Potter movies, the scarf is given an upgrade with a more mature “trapped bar” design and a darker colorway.
 This is my preferred scarf design, and the one I decided to replicate.